Mount Kenya: Climbing routes

 Most of the peaks on Mount Kenya have been summited.
 The majority of these involve rock climbing as the easiest route, although some only require a scramble or a walk.
 The highest peak that can be ascended without climbing is Point Lenana, 4985 m.
 The majority of the 15,000 visitors to the national park each year climb this peak.
 In contrast, approximately 200 people summit Nelion and 50 summit Batian, the two highest peaks.

 When ascended directly, Batian is usually climbed via the North Face Standard Route, UIAA grade IV+ (or 5.6+ YDS).
-The first recorded ascent of Batian was on 13 September 1899 by Sir Halford John Mackinder, Cesar Ollier and Josef Brocherel.
+The first recorded ascent of Batian was on 13 September 1899 by Sir Halford John Mackinder, Cesar Ollier, and Josef Brocherel.
 The Normal Route is the most climbed route up Nelion, and thence across to Batian.
 It was first climbed by Eric Shipton and Percy Wyn-Harris on 6 January 1929.
 It is possible to traverse between the two peaks, via the Gates of Mist, but this often involves spending a night in the Howell hut on top of Nelion.
 There is a bolted abseil descent route off Nelion.

 Mount Kenya's climbing seasons are a result of its location only 20 km from the equator.
-During the northern summer the rock routes on the north side of the peak are in good summer condition, while at the same time the ice routes on the south side of the peak are prime shape.
+During the northern summer, the rock routes on the north side of the peak are in good summer condition, while at the same time, the ice routes on the south side of the peak are in prime shape.
 The situation is reversed during the southern summer.
-The two seasons are separated by several months of rainy season before and after, during which climbing conditions are generally unfavorable.
+The two seasons are separated by several months of the rainy season before and after, during which climbing conditions are generally unfavorable.